Romanian Car Brands

 Aurel Persu Logo

 The automobile brand was named after the developer of a drop-shaped passenger car with improved aerodynamic drag characteristics.
-The company, which existed in the early 20th century, managed to build only a few models, after which it went into decline due to large-scale competition.
-Its products were decorated with a metal logo with a rectangular frame, which placed a stylized name of the founder of the company.
+The company, which existed in the early 20th century, managed to build only a few models, after which it declined due to large-scale competition.
+Its products were decorated with a metal logo and a rectangular frame, which placed a stylized name of the company’s founder.
 The inscription on the Aurel Persu emblem was made in bold letters with smooth curves and a slant to the right.

 Lastun